woojiahao/woojiahao.github.io-archive/_posts/2019-07-13-Using Delegate Properties.md

 single line of Kotlin, and with another planned release to create a GUI exporter for markdown documents, this would greatly streamline users' experience.

-## Okay, what are delegate properties
+## Okay, so what are delegate properties?
 kMD2PDF introduces a theming engine where you are able to change the entire color scheme of an exported document just by specifying an attribute in code as such